Ytterbium: Physical properties

 Ytterbium is a soft, malleable and ductile chemical element.
-When freshly prepared, it is less golden than cesium.
+When freshly prepared, it is less golden than caesium.
 It is a rare-earth element, and it is readily dissolved by the strong mineral acids.

 Ytterbium has three allotropes labeled by the Greek letters alpha, beta and gamma.
-Their transformation temperatures are −13 °C and 795 °C, although the exact transformation temperature depends on the pressure and stress.
-The beta allotrope (6.966 g/cm^{3}) exists at room temperature, and it has a face-centered cubic crystal structure.
-The high-temperature gamma allotrope (6.57 g/cm^{3}) has a body-centered cubic crystalline structure.
-The alpha allotrope (6.903 g/cm^{3}) has a hexagonal crystalline structure and is stable at low temperatures.
+Their transformation temperatures are −13 and 795 °C, although the exact transformation temperature depends on the pressure and stress.
+The beta allotrope (6.966 g/cm3) exists at room temperature, and it has a face-centered cubic crystal structure.
+The high-temperature gamma allotrope (6.57 g/cm3) has a body-centered cubic crystalline structure.
+The alpha allotrope (6.903 g/cm3) has a hexagonal crystalline structure and is stable at low temperatures.

 The beta allotrope has a metallic electrical conductivity at normal atmospheric pressure, but it becomes a semiconductor when exposed to a pressure of about 16,000 atmospheres (1.6 GPa).
-Its electrical resistivity increases ten times upon compression to 39,000 atmospheres (3.9 GPa), but then drops to about 10% of its room-temperature resistivity at about 40,000 atm (4.0 GPa).
+Its electrical resistivity increases ten times upon compression to 39,000 atmospheres (3.9 GPa), but then drops to about 10 % of its room-temperature resistivity at about 40,000 atm (4.0 GPa).

 In contrast to the other rare-earth metals, which usually have antiferromagnetic and/or ferromagnetic properties at low temperatures, ytterbium is paramagnetic at temperatures above 1.0 kelvin.
 However, the alpha allotrope is diamagnetic.
 With a melting point of 824 °C and a boiling point of 1196 °C, ytterbium has the smallest liquid range of all the metals.

 Contrary to most other lanthanides, which have a close-packed hexagonal lattice, ytterbium crystallizes in the face-centered cubic system.
 Ytterbium has a density of 6.973 g/cm^{3}, which is significantly lower than those of the neighboring lanthanides, thulium (9.32 g/cm^{3}) and lutetium (9.841 g/cm^{3}).
 Its melting and boiling points are also significantly lower than those of thulium and lutetium.
 This is due to the closed-shell electron configuration of ytterbium ([Xe] 4f^{14} 6s^{2}), which causes only the two 6s electrons to be available for metallic bonding (in contrast to the other lanthanides where three electrons are available) and increases ytterbium's metallic radius.